Light-emitting diode: Single-color LEDs

-White
+White LEDs

-There are two primary ways of producing white light-emitting diodes.
+There are two primary ways of producing white light-emitting diodes (WLED).
 One is to use individual LEDs that emit three primary colors—red, green and blue—and then mix all the colors to form white light.
-The other is to use a phosphor material to convert monochromatic light from a blue or UV LED to broad-spectrum white light, similar to a fluorescent lamp.
-The yellow phosphor is cerium-doped YAG crystals suspended in the package or coated on the LED.
+The other, more common method is to use a phosphor material to convert monochromatic light from a blue or UV LED to broad-spectrum white light, similar to a fluorescent lamp.
+The yellow phosphor is made of cerium-doped YAG crystals suspended in the package or coated on the LED.
 This YAG phosphor causes white LEDs to appear yellow when off, and the space between the crystals allow some blue light to pass through in LEDs with partial phosphor conversion.
 Alternatively, white LEDs may use other phosphors like manganese(IV)-doped potassium fluorosilicate (PFS) or other engineered phosphors.
-PFS assists in red light generation, and is used in conjunction with conventional Ce:YAG phosphor.
+PFS assists in red light generation, and is used in conjunction with a conventional Ce:YAG phosphor.

 In LEDs with PFS phosphor, some blue light passes through the phosphors, the Ce:YAG phosphor converts blue light to green and red (yellow) light, and the PFS phosphor converts blue light to red light.
-The color, emission spectrum or color temperature of white phosphor converted and other phosphor converted LEDs can be controlled by changing the concentration of several phosphors that form a phosphor blend used in an LED package.
+The color emission spectrum or color temperature of white phosphor-converted and other phosphor-converted LEDs can be controlled by changing the concentration of several phosphors that form a phosphor blend used in an LED package.

 The 'whiteness' of the light produced is engineered to suit the human eye.
 Because of metamerism, it is possible to have quite different spectra that appear white.
 The appearance of objects illuminated by that light may vary as the spectrum varies.
 This is the issue of color rendition, quite separate from color temperature.
 An orange or cyan object could appear with the wrong color and much darker as the LED or phosphor does not emit the wavelength it reflects.
 The best color rendition LEDs use a mix of phosphors, resulting in less efficiency and better color rendering.

 The first white light-emitting diodes (LEDs) were offered for sale in the autumn of 1996.
+Nichia made some of the first white LEDs which were based on blue LEDs with Ce:YAG phosphor.
+Ce:YAG is often grown using the Czochralski method.